taha-cmyk/contrib/README.md

 To make dates you can use this format: `YYYY-MM-DD`.
 For example, October 20, 2024, would be written as `2024-10-20`.

-If you need to specify a time, you can add it after the date like this: `YYYY-MM-DD HH:MM`.
-For example, `2024-10-20 14:30` for 2:30 PM on October 20, 2024.

 ## News and Posts